The Rich Man and Lazarus

 Why This Is a Parable

-The story comes in the middle of a long stretch of parables in Luke.
-Yahushua uses the same formula He uses elsewhere — “There was a certain rich man” (compare Luke 12:16; 16:1) — to launch a fictional scenario designed to teach a spiritual truth.
+The story of the rich man and Lazarus comes in the middle of a long stretch of parables in Luke.
+Yahushua is clearly in “parable mode.”
+He uses the same formula He uses elsewhere—“There was a certain rich man” (compare Luke 12:16; 16:1)—to launch a fictional scenario designed to teach a spiritual truth.
+This is a picture-story, not a newspaper report.

 Notice the details.
 The rich man begs for one drop of water to cool his tongue while surrounded by flames.
-In actual fire, a single drop would do nothing.
-This is exaggeration for effect — not a medical description.
+In actual fire, a single drop would do absolutely nothing.
+This is exaggeration for effect—what writers call hyperbole—not a medical description.
 Lazarus is carried to “Abraham’s bosom.”
 People do not literally lie against Abraham’s chest in heaven.
-These are picture-language from start to finish.
+And the two sides hold a conversation across a great chasm.
+This is picture-language from start to finish.

 The Name Behind the Name